samalba/image-spider/README.md

 Shortcomings:

 * I chose to use postgresql even though neo4j would have been a more appropriate choice for this app.
-It would have made the app more responsive, and its data better structured.
+It would have made the app more responsive for deep crawls, and its data better structured.
 But since neo4j support on dotCloud is still alpha, and I've had a variety of deployment setbacks already, I decided to stick with datastores I know will work.
-Switching to Neo4j would avoid the need to paginate results.

 Possible Improvements: